1982 Men's Hockey Asia Cup

 The 1982 Men's Hockey Asia Cup was the first edition of the Asia Cup organized by Asian Hockey Federation (AHF).
-It was held in Karachi, Pakistan from the 12-20 March 1982 and saw seven teams compete with an eighth (Japan) not being to compete.
+It was held in Karachi, Pakistan from 12 to 20 March 1982 and saw seven teams compete with an eighth (Japan) not being able to compete.

 Initially the competition was going to be held in Lahore, but due to the persistent rain, the event was moved to Karachi.
 Once there, the competition was contested in a round-robin format with each team competing against one another.
-After 21 matches was played, Pakistan took out the tournament winning all six matches to become the first champions of the Asia Cup ahead of India and China who finished with the silver and bronze respectively.
+After 21 matches were played, Pakistan took out the tournament winning all six matches to become the first champions of the Asia Cup ahead of India and China who finished with the silver and bronze respectively.

 Qualified teams

 Eight teams qualified through to the Asian Cup with the top three from the eastern qualifying group joining the remaining five teams in competing.
 After qualifying, Japan withdrew from the Asia Cup.